-This data-driven Aberdeen white paper reveals some key challenges facing the manufacturing industry.
-Since 2009, product complexity has nearly doubled.
+According to Aberdeen research, product complexity has nearly doubled since 2009.
 This rapidly increasing complexity introduces risks and costs.
-System simulation is a key enabler in helping to manage system design complexity.
+Model-Based System Engineering and Simulation is a key enabler in helping to manage this complexity.

-Download this white paper to see how Best-in-Class competitors are using virtual prototyping to improve testing, simulation and modeling.
-Creating innovative products require effective systems design to adapt on the fly, hit product targets and capture market share.
+Download this white paper to see how Best-in-Class manufacturers companies use virtual prototyping to improve testing, simulation and modeling.
+Discover why creating innovative products requires effective systems design to adapt on-the-fly, hit product targets and capture market share.

 Aberdeen’s findings include:

-- For Best-in-Class, early stage simulation is almost universal; competitors’ simulation usage hovers at 50%.
+- For Best-in-Class manufacturers, early stage simulation is almost universal; versus 50% with others.

 - Best-in-Class almost exclusively use virtual prototypes to simulate performance prior to physical construction.